A rendering of coronavirus, and the Tufts CTSI logo

 COVID-19 Research Tools

-Tufts CTSI developed a rubric to help facilitate the Tufts Medical Center (Tufts MC) Research Oversight Committee’s review of proposed projects.
+Tufts CTSI developed a rubric to help facilitate the Tufts Medicine Research Oversight Committee’s review of proposed projects.
 The purpose of this review is to identify COVID-19 projects that can move forward for grant submission or additional review.
 This is not intended as a full review of the scientific merit, operational feasibility, or clinical significance of the proposal, but rather for approval to proceed with the pathway to further developing and executing the project.

 Download the rubric (Excel file).